luispdm/chainlink-sdet-project/README.md

 To run the tests, you must have [go](https://golang.org/) or [Docker](https://www.docker.com/) installed.
 You also need a valid WebSocket address to make requests to the blockchain.
 You can leverage services like [Alchemy](https://www.alchemy.com/) or [Infura](https://infura.io/).

+The program has not been tested with Infura, only with Alchemy.

 ## Configuration
 As of 06/2020, the WebSocket address and the test parallelization are configurable.
 You must create a file named `config.yml` under the `config` directory or pass-in the corresponding environment variables.